bb12346/bb12346.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lin Beibei is currently a Ph.D. student at the National University of Singapore, under the supervision of Prof. [Prof. Robby Tan](http://tanrobby.github.io).
-His research interests encompass computer vision, pattern recognition, and image and video processing.
+His research interests include computer vision, pattern recognition, and image and video processing.
 {style="text-align: justify;"}